northstowekarate/northstowekarate.github.io/posts/2024/07/17/index.md

 ---
 layout: base.njk
-title: Northstowe Karate Club - Kihon and the first two kata
+title: Northstowe Karate Club | Kihon and the first two kata
-description: In our third session we went over techniques from the previous lesson including stepping punch.
+description: In our third session we went over techniques from the previous lesson including stepping punch and rising block.
 We then focused on front kick and kihon kata.
 date: 2024-07-17
 ---
-# Third session
+# Northstowe Karate Club's Third session

 Thank you to everyone who attended the club's 3rd lesson.
 I hope you enjoyed the lesson.
 Apologies to those who could not attend due to lack of space.
 We have the full hall booked for our next 7 sessions, so please feel free to attend whenever you can.
 I hope to see you all next week.